While everyone is social distancing I am digging deep into some of the inner workings of Kin.

 I’ve wanted to add NPC functionality to Kin for a long time.
 For a while, the Pages function served that purpose, but I want those to exist more to represent organisations within the game world, and so I needed to figure out a way to add NPC’s.

 Now there are a few requirements that have thrown a couple of curveballs at me.

 - NPC’s should be virtually indistinguishable from normal characters, ie. any given participant should never know if they are interacting with another player or an NPC.
 I believe this will add to the richness and depth of the universes that Kin support.

 - NPC’s should be shared between the Game Runner and whatever co-runners that person has added to a game.
 Ie. they should be able to log into a game, and switch between all NPC’s in order to keep the game running.

 One of the biggest requests (apart from Private Messages, but that is an entirely different beast) is re-adding Groups and Pages to Kin v2.
 Luckily I can migrate a lot of the code and functionality from v1, so I hope to have that in place with this release as well.

 Okay, but after that?

 Putting all of this stuff together means that a pretty beefy update is coming down the line.
-Once that is out, my plan is to switch my focus and attention to getting Hermes up and running.
+Once that is out, my plan is to switch my focus and attention to getting Ratatosk up and running.
 Hermes is the message transporting interface I am building for Kin.
 It is meant to be a real-time transport of notifications and private messages.
-It’s not something I’ve dabbled in before, so I am careful about it, but if I can pull it off it means we’ll have near instant messaging baked in to the platform.
+It’s not something I’ve dabbled in before, so I am careful about it, but if I can pull it off it means we’ll have near-instant messaging baked into the platform.